 Exceptional live chat platforms present the server-of-choice capability as a user-friendly interface, where administrators simply click to select their preferred cloud storage provider (e.g., Amazon Web Services, Microsoft Azure) from within the application.
 This allows you to maintain control over where your data resides while eliminating time-consuming back-end configuration and reducing lead time in the implementation process.

 What is the user authentication process?

 Your login screen is, in many ways, the gatekeeper of your live chat platform.
 The processes that power this interface are critical to keeping protected health information out of the wrong hands.
 Inquire about your live chat provider’s password management options, including character requirements and password expiration.
 Two-factor authentication is also an option to look for.
 Often employed by systems where sensitive information is being managed, this feature requires the user to pass two checkpoints to gain access.
-IP-based login restrictions are also available through some live chat systems to provide an added layer of access control.
+IP-based login restrictions are also available through some live chat systems to provide an added layer of access control and data security.

 How will transmitted data be secured?

 When you’re handling sensitive customer information and potentially protected health information, keeping your data secure must be your top priority.
 Look for live chat platforms that offer advanced encryption standard and symmetric encryption, encrypting all chats and transactions recorded within the system using 256-bit SSL (secure socket layer) standards.
 Ask about firewalls, intrusion detection systems, application content filters, anti-virus software and other mechanisms that prevent unauthorized access and defend against the injection of malicious and potentially harmful content.

 How can I minimize access to sensitive information?